felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 <br>

-**Business Implications**
-Keep supporting new customer acquisition, but check whether new MRR is retained after signup.
-Study the June expansion spike to identify what drove upgrades or plan expansion.
-Build expansion playbooks around the customer types or plans that contributed most to Expansion MRR.
-Treat reactivation as a secondary lever because it was much smaller than New MRR and Expansion MRR.
-Prioritize churn reduction before contraction reduction because churn was the larger negative pressure.
+**Business Implication for BQ03 + BQ04**

+Ledgerly should use the monthly MRR trend to identify when revenue momentum strengthened or weakened, then use the MRR driver breakdown to decide which lever to act on.
+The company should protect the strongest positive drivers, especially New MRR and Expansion MRR, while prioritizing churn reduction because churn was the largest negative pressure on recurring revenue.

+Actions:

+- **Use monthly MRR movement as the monitoring signal.** When a month shows stronger or weaker MRR movement, flag it for follow-up instead of treating the annual growth trend as enough.
+- **Use the driver breakdown to choose the response.** If growth slowed because New MRR weakened, review acquisition.
+If Expansion MRR weakened, review upgrade motion.
+If churn increased, review retention.
+- **Study the June expansion spike.** Identify which plans, customer types, or upgrade actions caused Expansion MRR to peak, then decide whether that expansion pattern can be repeated.
-Investigate August churn first, broken down by plan, customer cohort, subscription age, and customer segment.
+- **Study August churn.** August showed the clearest churn problem, so Ledgerly should break it down by plan, cohort, subscription age, and customer segment.
-Use the driver breakdown to decide where growth work should go: acquisition, expansion, or churn prevention.

 <br><br>

+---

 ### BQ05 — Which first-paid customer cohorts had the strongest and weakest 2024 net revenue retention?